PashaM999/Stock-Exchange-Simulator/README.md

 **candels**|	graphs.py|	CanvasLow method which plots a candlestick graph (box plot).
 **runEngine**|	orderWindow.py|	Process new orders data and runs the matching process.

 Some words about how GUI interacts with the server.
-With the help of python “socket” library, two computers connected to the localhost can exchange data.
-More carefully the procedure is described by my teammate who is responsible for this component.
+With the help of python “socket” library, two computers connected to the local network can exchange data.
 For now, let us study the following table containing a description of some important functions which are used for communication between server and GUI.
 All of them can be found in ```client.py``` module.

 Function name|	Description
 | ------ | ------ |